smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 A simple example: A Factory
 ===============================================================================

-Lets try a simple example.
+Let's try a simple example.
 If you have a factory class the class being created can be made internal instead of public.
 Here is what you do NOT want to do:

 {% highlight csharp %}